uplink-systems/Terraform-Modules/modules/azuredevops/project/README.md

 > Default repository: It is best practice not to use the default repository and therefore, it is not necessary to import this resource to Terraform state.
 Instead, it is recommended to disable the repository manually.
 > Default team: The <i>azuredevops_team</i> resource can only manage the team's name, description, administrators and members.
 Name and description should not be changed for the defaul team.
 Administrators and members can be managed using <i>azuredevops_team_administrators</i> and <i>azuredevops_team_members</i> resources.
 Therefore, it is not necessary to import the team to Terraform state.

+: Default team: The <i>azuredevops_team</i> resource can only manage the team's name, description, administrators and members.
+Name and description should not be changed for the defaul team.
+Administrators and members can be managed using <i>azuredevops_team_administrators</i> and <i>azuredevops_team_members</i> resources.
+Therefore, it is not necessary to import the team to Terraform state.

 **Import: Team & Git Repository**

 If an import is necessary one can use the following code snippets: